bluguja/roses/README.md

 https://github.com/ComputerScienceWarrior/lms
 ## Code of Conduct

-Everyone interacting in the Rose app project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the : MY GITHUB URL
+Everyone interacting in the Rose app project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the :https://github.com/bluguja/roses/tree/master